Tư vấn chuyên môn bài viết:

 - To clean the inside surfaces of the front teeth, tilt the brush vertically and make several up-and-down strokes.

-Here is flossing technique to follow
+Here is flossing technique to follow:

 - Wind: Wind 18 inches of floss around one hand’s middle or index finger, whichever you prefer, and a small amount around the other hand’s middle or index finger.
 (Using your middle finger frees up your index finger for floss manipulation.)
 That may seem excessive, but you only need enough to keep a clean segment in place as you move from tooth to tooth.
 Pinch the floss between your thumbs and index fingers, leaving a one- to two-inch gap.
 Direct floss between upper teeth with your thumbs.